 Command Functionality fiostat The fiostat command has the -S shared option to display statistics for each interval.
 Otherwise, the command displays the accumulated statistics for the entire time interval. fsadm The fsadm command has the -s option to report shared block usage in the file system.
 You can use this option to find out the storage savings achieved through FileSnaps and how much real storage is required if all of the files are full copies.
-See the fsadm_vxfs(1M) manual page. fsmap The fsmap command has the -c option to report the count of the total number of physical blocks consumed by a file, and how many of those blocks might not be private to a given file.
-See the fsmap(1) manual page. mkfs Use the mkfs command to make a disk layout Version 11 file system by specifying -o version=11.
+See the fsadm_vxfs(1M) manual page. fsmap The fsmap command has the -c option to report the count of the tota number of physical blocks consumed by a file, and how many of those blocks might not be private to a given file.
+See the fsmap(1) manual page. mkfs Use the mkfs command to make a disk layout with a specific supported version file system by specifying -o version=supportedVersion By default, the latest supported disk layout version is used.
 VxFS internally maintains a list of delayed operations on shared extent references and the size of this list (rcqsize) defaults to a value that is a function of the file system size, but can be changed when the file system is made.
-See the mkfs_vxfs(1M) manual page.
+See the mkfs vxfs(1M) manual page.